HassanMahmoodKhan/HassanMahmoodKhan/README.md

 ### Hi there 👋

-Master of Electrical & Computer Engineering @ Concrdia University, Montreal, Canada.

-A Machine Learning enthusiast working on exciting projects that are geared towards optimizing different set of tasks by efficiently automating the machine learning workflows through the establishment of ML pipelines.

-In addition, I am also well aquainted with computer networks having worked on projects related to different networking topologies, optimizing network architecture, enabling greater network-application awareness through powerful network emulation and simulation tools and technologies.
+As a Master of Electrical & Computer Engineering candidate at Concordia University in Montreal, Canada, I am deeply passionate about Machine Learning.
+I am actively engaged in intriguing projects aimed at streamlining various tasks through the efficient automation of machine learning workflows, accomplished by the development of robust ML pipelines.

+Furthermore, I possess a strong proficiency in computer networks, gained through my involvement in projects encompassing diverse networking topologies, network architecture enhancement, and the implementation of advanced network emulation and simulation tools.
+These experiences have enabled me to cultivate a keen sense of network-application awareness.

-I am currently working towards performance optimization of ML models by employing cross-platform frameworks to maximize performance across different hardware implementations.
+Presently, my focus is on enhancing the performance of machine learning models by harnessing cross-platform frameworks to maximize efficiency across various hardware implementations.

 <!--